Preserving fertility until the decision to have children is made is possible with the egg freezing procedure.

 Egg Vitrification

-Frozen eggs are stored in liquid nitrogen tanks at an extremely low temperature.
+The frozen eggs are stored in liquid nitrogen tanks at an extremely low temperature.

-Use of the Eggs
+Use of Eggs

-The resulting embryos are cultured in the laboratory for a few days before being transferred to the woman’s uterus, with the aim of achieving pregnancy.
+The resulting embryos are cultured in the laboratory for a few days before being transferred to the woman’s uterus, with the aim of achieving a pregnancy.